 I hope that my liberties may be excused, even though I am a poet, not an artist.
 Paul Klee said, “I ask . . . that you do not slavishly follow the schemes that are shown but merely take them as models for your own vivid creation.
 They are to serve merely to give you ideas.”
 (Vol.2, p.181)

-On the cover is my photo of Japanese maple leaves.
+On the cover is my photo of Japanese maple leaves and a border of glacial stones, wet with rain.
 On the contents page is “Sinbad the Sailor” by Paul Klee.
 He painted this work in 1920 as an illustration for 1001 Arabian Nights.
 I am grateful to be able to feature it here since I have admired the work since I was a boy.
 The original is in Kunstmuseum (an art museum in Basel, Switzerland).

 Links and shortcuts